edgarpf/aws-csaa-tips/README.md

 - When you create or modify your DB instance to run as a Multi-AZ deployment, Amazon RDS automatically provisions and maintains a synchronous standby replica in a different Availability Zone.

+-  The standby instance will not perform any read and write operations while the primary instance is running.

 - 6TB is the maximum size of the DB instance.

 - Is it not possible to scale the storage down, you can only scale it up.